henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 * config.json: `_accessibility._ariaLevels: { componentItem: 5, ... }`
 * model: `_ariaLevel: 0`

-**Note:** Notify will always have heading level 1 as - when shown - it is the only content represented on screen.
+**Note:** Notify will always have heading level 1 since it is the only content represented on screen when active.

 ### Invisible labels
 The Adapt Framework has a couple of template helpers functions which allow a developer to provide additional screen reader-only text labels for the user.
 These labels are visually hidden; their text is transparent, tiny and absolutely positioned so as not to influence the document flow.